-The essentials behind an In-Country Review
+The essentials behind an Client Review

 Reviewing translations is a professional skill and requires solid processes to achieve a successful and efficient outcome, particularly when working with many languages and content streams.
-Setting up review processes correctly from the start helps avoid potential Quality issues farther down the line.
+Setting up review processes correctly from the start helps avoid potential quality issues farther down the line.

-In-Country Review should be a carefully planned, scalable activity that follows a strategy.
+Client Review should be a carefully planned, scalable activity that follows a strategy.
 Your review cycles will only be valuable if, when planning these cycles, you can answer the following questions:

 - What are the objectives, scope and level of detail of this review?

 - How do I make sure the review is in line with our language assets (Translation Memory, Terminology, and Style Guide)?